The Strategic Imperative of Early Talent Acquisition

 Focus on 12-month and 24-month retention rates, time to productivity, and internal promotion rates.
 These metrics indicate whether the selection process is identifying candidates who thrive within the organisation culture.
 High early attrition suggests a mismatch between job expectations and reality or insufficient onboarding support.

 Building a graduate pipeline that scales requires the right infrastructure to manage volume without sacrificing candidate experience.
 Treegarden provides the tools necessary to automate workflows, track metrics, and ensure compliance across your campus recruitment efforts.
-Start your free trial with Treegarden today to transform your early talent strategy.
+Book a demo today to transform your early talent strategy.